Domaine Roally, Viré-Clessé

 He wanted his tiny Domaine to live on in the same spirit as he had created, so he choosed to sell it to Gautier Thenevet.
 Gautier is the son of his good old friend Jean Thenevet of Domaine de la Bongran and Domaine Emillian-Gillet and Henri felt confident that he would continue the work in the same way he always had done.

 And that’s exactly what Gautier does, only change is that the wines are made in the Thenevet winery i the tiny village of Quintaine today.
 Also the wines are now made in horizontal stainless-steel tanks rather than vertical, and bottling is done after 15 or 16 months instead of 11.

 Gautier is also, since year 2000 responsible for his family Domaines Domaine de la Bongran and Domaine Emillian-Gillet, so he keeps himself occupied, but masters it perfectly.
 His father Jean is still around to help out.
 It’s one single plot with 55-year-old vines on 200 meters altitude in the commune of Viré, on a beautiful slope that faces the river Saône.

 There is one single white wine produced which is ripe, with big yellow fruit, with nice acidity and minerality to balance the intense fruit.

 Appellation: AOC Viré-Clessé

 Age of Vines: Planted in 1965

-Vinification: Direct press before slow fermentation for nearly a year in horizontal stainless steel tanks.
+Vinification: Direct press before slow fermentation for 1 year in horizontal stainless steel tanks.
 The wine rests on its lees for 4-5 months before bottling.